Special Educational Needs and Disabilities

 - Communicate regularly with Parents and Carers so we can work in partnership

-- Hold a formal Annual Review Meeting if your child has an Education and Health Care Plan where we will report on their progress and provide a written report.
-If there is a need we will hold more Review Meetings
+- Hold a formal Annual Parent Meeting if your child has an Education and Health Care Plan where we will report on their progress and provide a written report.
+If there is a need we will hold more Parent Meetings

 What happens if my child with SEND makes very little progress at the Academy?

 - Parents and Carers are asked to make an appointment with the class teacher or learning guide if they have concerns about attainment, achievement, progress or happiness in the Academy

 - If your child continues to make little progress despite the extra support provided by the Academy we will look to provide external support and advice.
 If there is evidence that your child has severe and complex needs that cannot be met by the resources available to the Academy, we will ask the Local Authority to undertake a statutory assessment of SEN either as set out in the SEN Code of Practice or through a request for an Education Health and Care Plan